 Producing content became less important over the years.
 There were repeated rumors that the company wants to discontinue its flagship Playboy magazine, and that the revenues from the licensing business with the company’s brand name and globally known logo have long since become the most important and profitable business area.
 For years, Playboy has therefore been developing into a lifestyle brand that essentially relies on licensing business.

 Now, however, the decision to outsource the Playboy Group’s pay-per-view channels and websites to the MindGeek Group from Canada is being reversed.
 It remains to be seen whether the company really believes in new content or if the new group wants to have a tighter grip on the contents produced to better protect the brand.
 The result is the same: fears of observers have been dispelled for the time being.
 After the Hefner’s withdrawal, the group does not seem to be geared towards living on license fees from the brand name while no longer producing its own content.

-Despite the licence revenues, turnover has been declining for years.
+Despite the license revenues, turnover has been declining for years.
 The former billion-dollar company has long since made less than 100 million dollars in sales.
 Nevertheless, half of that revenue is still coming from the production of adult content, mainly the legendary print magazine, the websites and the TV channel.

 So it’s Uhrman’s job to take the brand back to its roots and prove that Playboy can not only live from the glory of its past, but can also sell new content to a global audience on its own.
 It would probably be a good sign for the entire industry if one of its founding members succeeds.